michigan-traffic-lab/TeraSim/README.md

     That means the Redis server is already running, and you can proceed without further action.

 ## Known Limitation
 1. CARLA Server Crashes: This is an inherent issue within CARLA.
-If it happens, simply restart CARLA along with any related processes.
+If it happens, restart CARLA along with any related processes.
 2. Vehicle Jittering in CARLA: This occurs due to TeraSim's low update frequency (10Hz) combined with the asynchronous stepping in co-simulation.
 3. Traffic Light Co-Simulation: Currently, traffic light synchronization between TeraSim and CARLA is not supported.
 However, you can still access traffic light status from TeraSim and utilize it in your algorithms without visual representation in CARLA.
 4. Bicycle and Pedestrian Co-Simulation: Support for co-simulating bicycles and pedestrians between TeraSim and CARLA is not available at the moment.
 We plan to introduce this feature in the future.